ABOUT NIAMBI M. CARTER, PH.D.

 An Academic’s Story

 Learning and teaching are not only important, but defining aspects in my life.
 Growing up in PG County, Maryland I was always curious about the ways that racial identities mapped onto loci of power.
-As an Associate Professor of Political Science at Howard University (You Know!)
-I focus on race and ethnic politics in a U.S. context.
+As an Associate Professor of Public Policy at the University of Maryland I focus on race and ethnic politics and social policy.
 It is my sincere hope to be able to educate and inspire others inside and outside of the classroom.

 SELECTED PUBLICATIONS